 Knee surgery has come a long way since arthroscopy became the standard operating procedure.
 Mid Atlantic Orthopedic Associates, LLP, in East Brunswick, New Jersey, specializes in arthroscopic surgery to diagnose and repair your knee joint.
 As a result, you go home the same day, and you recover and get back into action faster.
-To learn if your knee problem can improve with surgery, call the office today to request an appointment.

 Surgery is the last resort when it comes to treating most knee conditions.
 But if you still have pain and limited movement after conservative treatment, your provider talks with you about surgery to repair the problem inside your joint.

 There are a few exceptions, however.
 Some knee injuries need surgery right away to ensure the tissues heal properly and regain optimum strength.

 People with advanced osteoarthritis also reach the point where surgery is the only treatment left to get rid of their pain and restore normal movement.

 In most cases, your surgeon at Mid Atlantic Orthopedic Associates, LLP, can repair your knee using a minimally invasive procedure called arthroscopy.
 During arthroscopy, they make one tiny incision and use a slim instrument called an arthroscope.

 The arthroscope holds a light and camera.
 After your surgeon inserts it through the incision and into the joint, the camera sends magnified images to a monitor.
 These enhanced images allow your surgeon to examine the joint, diagnose problems, and perform surgery.

 To repair the tissues, they make another small incision and insert narrow surgical tools through that opening.
 During arthroscopy, your surgeon can: